Three sub-Jupiter-mass planets: WASP-69b & WASP-84b transit active K dwarfs and WASP-70Ab transits the evolved primary of a G4+K3 binary: System parameters from combined analyses

 \section{System parameters from combined analyses}

-We determined the parameters of each system from a simultaneous fit to all data.
+We determined the parameters of each system from a simultaneous fit to all photometric and radial-velocity data.
 The fit was performed using the current version of the Markov-chain Monte Carlo (MCMC) code described by \citet{2007MNRAS.380.1230C} and \citet{2008MNRAS.385.1576P}.